askmike/gekko/README.md

 Gekko is a Bitcoin trading bot for popular exchanges written in javascript running on [nodejs](http://nodejs.org), it will feature multiple trading methods using technical analysis (at this moment it only knows EMA).

+## Main features

+Gekko uses technical analysis (only EMA at this moment) to determine when to enter or leave the market, at such a moment it can:

+* Advice on what you should do.
+* Calculate the profits of all the advices so far.
+* Automatically trade.

 Gekko currently supports automatic trading at the following exchanges:
 * [Mt.
 Gox](https://mtgox.com/)
 * [BTC-e](https://btc-e.com/) (alpha stage)